 Their second album, Spreading the Disease (which was originally titled The Diseased), was the beginning of the end but they didn’t realize it at the time.
 Similarly, Juan Croucier said the same thing about Ratt when they were making their second album.
-As for Anthrax, the problem was worsened by the fact that they replaced the first album’s singer with Matt Fallon.
-Scott thought Matt was the glam metal version of Neil Turbin (a diva).
+As for Anthrax, the problem of Dan Ilker being fired as the bassist was worsened by the fact that they replaced the first album’s singer with Matt Fallon.
+Scott Ian thought that Matt was the glam metal version of Neil Turbin (a diva).

 Another problem is that the video for Madhouse was deemed tasteless, so MTV banned it.
 This was in 1985.
-The video’s only exposure in America was a New York club – L’Amour.
+The video’s only exposure in America was a N.Y. club – L’Amour.
 Tellingly, it became a rock club in the same year that MTV began – 1981.
-The video had more exposure in the U.K. and the rest of Europe.
-Regardless, the video should’ve been just Dan as a receptionist and Charlie as a psychiatrist, while the other guitarists are orderlies who take Joey to his cell.
-Its inability to not be screened outside of New York (the home of Anthrax) is the quintessential example within the heavy metal industry of not going beyond your niche market.
+The video’s inability to not be screened outside of N.Y.
+(Anthrax’s home) is the quintessential example within the heavy metal industry of not going beyond your niche market.
+The video would later have more exposure in the U.K. and the rest of Europe before being a YouTube fixture.
+Regardless, the video should’ve been just Dan Spitz as a receptionist and Charlie Benante as an elderly psychiatrist, while the other guitarists are orderlies who take Joey to his cell.

-To make matters worse, Scott mentioned that they made the mistake of releasing the album without having a tour to tie in with it.
-It was only a year later (5 months after the album’s release) that they managed to secure the opening spot of an arena tour, therefore sapping the monetary momentum of their career.
+To make matters worse, Scott mentioned that they made the mistake of releasing the album without having a tour to tie it in with.
+It was only in the next year (5 months after the album’s release) that they managed to secure the opening spot of an arena tour, therefore sapping the monetary momentum of their career.
 Their initial attempt at touring (opening with W.A.S.P. before Black Sabbath) was obliterated as they only played 4 shows out of 60 planned dates.
 This was during Black Sabbath’s steep commercial decline (Anthrax opened for 2 of their post-Dio singers).
 Scott was relieved that the tour prematurely ended because he’s a not fan of the albums which Black Sabbath did after Mob Rules.
 He thinks that the post-Dio era was a dirge of the worst kind.

-When things couldn’t get any more bad, Anthrax were proven wrong when they only did 2 weeks of an 8 week tour where they were supporting Metallica.
+When things couldn’t get any more bad, Anthrax were proven wrong when they only did two weeks of an eight week tour where they were supporting Metallica.
 Little did Anthrax know that they would support Metallica in another way.
-The reason that connects the previous 2 sentences is Cliff’s death, which would inspire the title of Anthrax’s 5th album (Persistence of Time).
+The reason that connects the previous two sentences is Cliff Burton’s death, which would inspire the title of Anthrax’s 5th album (Persistence of Time).
 The actual inspiration was that Anthrax were forced to stay at their hotel for 3 days before they could go home.
 Throughout those days, the hotel TV channel was constantly playing an Eddie Murphy movie titled 48 Hours.

 As for Anthrax’s reputation within the heavy metal community, Scott also confessed to forcing their audiences to listen to rap (as Anthrax’s pre-show music) regardless of how much that they disapproved of it.
 This was done so that the crowds could be more open-minded about other forms of music, especially given how most of the guys in Anthrax were interested in writing a rap song and collaborating with Public Enemy.
 However, this anecdote is no more different than when Scott talked about the time that Stryper had opened for Anthrax (Stryper were throwing bibles to the audience but the bibles were thrown back to them).
 Also ironic is that Anthrax didn’t believe in force-feeding political beliefs onto audiences.

 They also could’ve been more recognizable if they recorded a song for the soundtrack of A Nightmare on Elm Street III: Dream Warriors (as originally planned before Dokken received the opportunity).
-Charlie was disappointed because he was such a big fan to the extent that he wore a Freddy T-shirt in concerts and incorporated him into the inner sleeve artwork of Anthrax’s second album (Spreading the Disease).
-He even had this photo taken with Robert Englund dressed as Freddy.
+Charlie was disheartened because he was such a big fan to the extent that he wore a Freddy T-shirt in concerts and incorporated him into the inner sleeve artwork of Anthrax’s second album (Spreading the Disease).
+He even organized to have Robert Englund dressed as Freddy in the above photo.